SonicBomb

 Lacrosse - |Redwing|

-LASL test of an externally initiated boosted primary in a thermonuclear system mockup for the TX-39 (a redesign of the Mk-15).
-The overall device was 87 cm in diameter and 254 cm long, weight was 3804 kg, the primary system was 265 kg.
-Predicted yield was 25-50 kt.
+A test of an externally initiated boosted primary in a thermonuclear system mockup for the TX-39 (a redesign of the Mk-15).
+The device was 87cm wide and 254cm long, weight was 3804 kg.
 This primary was used in the Redwing Apache thermonuclear shot, and was similar to the device later fired in Plumbbob Priscilla.
-Crater dimensions were 122 meters wide and 16.7 meters deep.
-Blast effects studies were conducted on jeeps and other vehicles during Lacrosse.
-10 jeeps were placed facing into and broadside to the detonation at distances ranging from 700 to 1300 meters.
+The crater was 122m wide and 16.7m deep.
+Blast effects studies were conducted on vehicles during Lacrosse.
+10 jeeps were placed facing into and broadside to the detonation at distances ranging from 700 to 1.3km.
 Shockwave precursor movement over vegetated earth surface versus sandy surfaces was also examined.
-The cloud reached an altitude of 10,600 meters, low for similar shots.
-The northern set of islands received doses ranging from 9 to 10 R/hr gamma radiation four hours after the shot.
-The contamination of all the islands north of Runit resulted with the camps on Lojwa and Dridrilbwji being permanently closed.
+The cloud reached an altitude of 10.6km, low for similar shots.
 Bulldozers cleaned some of the islands following the shot by scrapping away contaminated soil and debris.

 Cherokee - |Redwing|

-Cherokee was the first U.S. air drop of a thermonuclear weapon.
-It was intended to gather weapon effects data for high yield air bursts, but also was a political demonstration of the United States capability to deliver H-bombs by air.
-The intended ground zero was directly over Namu Island, but the flight crew mistook an observation facility on a different island for their target with the result that the weapon delivery was grossly in error.
-The bomb detonated some 4 miles off target over the ocean northeast of Namu.
-As a result essentially all of the weapons effects data was lost.
+The first US air drop of a thermonuclear weapon.
+It was intended to gather effects data for high yield air bursts, but also was a political demonstration of the United States capability to deliver H-bombs by air.
+The intended ground zero Namu Island, but mistakenly dropped a different island.
+The bomb detonated 6.4km off target over the ocean northeast of Namu.
+As a result essentially all of the effects data was lost.
+Although the Mk-15/39 was a radiation implosion design that harnessed thermonuclear reactions, it was a transitional design that could also be considered a radiation implosion boosted fission.
+The secondary used an HEU jacket that would have produced a high fission yield even without the fusion fuel it contained.
 The bomb was 89cm wide, 345cm long, and weighed 3114kg.
-The yield was very close to the predicted value.
-The cloud height rose to 28,651m.
+The cloud rose to 2,651m.

 View 2 | View 3 | View 4 | View 5 | View 6